Diego-dcv/turbulence-is-free/README.md

 #### What is this

-An architect ([Diego / :)iego](https://i-arquitectura.es)) and four AI models (Claude, ChatGPT, DeepSeek, Grok) formulated and tested a general principle about dissipative systems:
+An architect (Diego-dcv) and four AI models (Claude, ChatGPT, DeepSeek, Grok) formulated and tested a general principle about dissipative systems:

 **In a dissipative system with sufficient connectivity, the energy cost of maintaining a concentrated state is strictly greater —and grows without bound— than the cost of maintaining a distributed state.**